mongodb/genny/docs/using.md

 ## Common Actors

-There are several Actors owned by TIPS which are intended for widespread use:
+There are several Actors owned by DEVPROD which are intended for widespread use:

 -   CrudActor - Used to perform CRUD operations, recording client-side metrics.
 -   RunCommand - Execute a command against the remote server.
 Often used for utility purposes, but metrics are collected as well.